Managing Access

 -

-Configuring Single Sign On (SSO)
+Single Sign-on (SSO)

 You can manage SSO configuration directly using the ThreatX API.
 Once SSO has been configured for a ThreatX tenant or channel, your users can sign in using your SSO identity provider, such as Okta or Azure Active Directory B2C, rather than logging in to the ThreatX web application with a username and password.